 More information is needed to assess your situation.
 Technically, the court could undo its default order if it felt she stated a valid basis for not appearing.
 You could file a motion to dismiss her motion, but the court will not likely rule on it prior to your hearing.
 Furthermore, temporary...Read more »

 I am looking at part 19 which states "I/We ask that the court enters orders regarding the -status of the marriage, -maintenance, - division of property and debts, -restoration of the previous name of the party, or -and any other necessary orders.
-At this point I do not know what we will agree on so...
+At this point I do not know what we will agree...
 Read more »

 1.5 years in mariage wife’s father deeded his house to my wife and her brother 50/50.
 He sold them each a 50% share for $1.
 We lived in the house for 1 year when she filed divorce.
 She quit claimed deeded the property back to her father for $1 the afternoon of the day I moved out.
 Can I claim...
 Read more »